rontarrant/gtkDcoding/docs/_posts/2019-03-01-0014-reacting-to-mouse-events.md

 - [Mouse Button PRESS example](https://github.com/rontarrant/gtkDcoding/blob/master/005_mouse/mouse_005_01_press.d), and
 - [Mouse Button RELEASE example](https://github.com/rontarrant/gtkDcoding/blob/master/005_mouse/mouse_005_02_release.d).

-## Some New Imports
+## A New Import

-Yeah, I’m not talking about this year’s Volvo or Toyota, but import statements… these, to be exact:
+Yeah, I’m not talking about this year’s Volvo or Toyota, but an import statement… this, to be exact:

 	import gdk.Event;
-	import gtk.c.types;

 We’ve seen the first one before, but I’ve included it here to remind everyone that it’s imported from the `gdk` side of things, not `gtk`.

-The second one we need so we have access to the `GdkEventType` types.
-With these, we can pick what we’re going to react to:
+Just below that import statement is a comment to let you know where we find `EventType` flags for events like:

 - buttons being pressed,
 - buttons being released,